Table of content

 Can removing the sensor damage my skin?

 It can if pulled off too quickly or on sensitive skin.
-Always use adhesive remover, go slowly, and check the site afterward.
+Always use adhesive remover, go slowly, and check the site afterwards.
 Moisturize if needed.

 What's the best way to clean leftover glue after removing it?